sector46/security-cam/README.md

     opkg install python-pkgutil python-audio python-image python-email python-netserver python-xmlrpc python-distutils python-ctypes python-html python-json python-compile python-misc python-numbers python-unittest python-difflib opencv python-opencv

-If BASH is not already installed on your Edison, you will need to install it to run the scripts:

-    opkg install bash

 ## Getting Started

 To start with, you'll want to create a configuration file called 'security.conf' by running `./configure.sh`